ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 ###### 3.2.3 Add other eZ Enterprise schemas (eZ Enterprise only)

 For date-based publisher and form builder, there are additional tables, you can import them to your database using the following sql files:
-`<new-ez-root>/vendor/ezsystems/date-based-publisher/bundle/Resources/install/datebasedpublisher_scheduled_version.sql`,
+- `<new-ez-root>/vendor/ezsystems/date-based-publisher/bundle/Resources/install/datebasedpublisher_scheduled_version.sql`
+- `<new-ez-root>/vendor/ezsystems/ezstudio-form-builder/bundle/Resources/install/form_builder.sql`
-`<new-ez-root>/vendor/ezsystems/ezstudio-form-builder/bundle/Resources/install/form_builder.sql`, `<new-ez-root>/vendor/ezsystems/ezstudio-notifications/bundle/Resources/install/ezstudio-notifications.sql`
+- `<new-ez-root>/vendor/ezsystems/ezstudio-notifications/bundle/Resources/install/ezstudio-notifications.sql`

-TODO: Check for 2.5 if new things should be mentioned
+TODO: Is this really all and up-to-date?
+Check for 2.5 if new things should be mentioned

 ### Step 4: Re-configure web server and proxy